LiskArchive/lisk-sdk/sdk/README.md

 ## Usage

 Lisk SDK is all-in-one package that provides you with tools to create, run and maintain blockchain applications in JavaScript/TypeScript.

-### Documentation

-For more further guides and tutorials, see the [official Lisk SDK documentation](https://lisk.com/documentation/lisk-sdk).

 ### Dependencies